-Cleaning and maintaining PLEXIGLAS® correctly
+Cleaning, maintaining and disinfecting PLEXIGLAS® correctly

 No time to spare?
 Here are some quick tips for readers in a hurry!